user-interviews/ui-design-system/README.md

 * Run `yarn lint` to ensure no new styling errors are returned.
 * Run `yarn test` to ensure tests are passing.
 * Click the Squash and merge button on your pull request and edit your commit message to a concise description of your changes.

+## Release steps

+This package uses [Semantic versioning](https://semver.org/), which requires version numbers in MAJOR.MINOR.PATCH format.
+Any breaking changes to the API require an update to the MAJOR version.
+Backwards compatible changes only require an update to the MINOR version.
+Hotfixes and patches need only update the PATCH version.
+Once you have commits ready to bundle you may begin the release process:
+* Update the "version" field in package.json.
+* Run `yarn build` to compile the source files and write out to the lib directory.
+* Run `npm pack` to archive all of the source files.
+Note: you can run `npm pack --dry-run` to see a list of files that will be included in the package.
+This is useful to double check a new component is being added or to see the size of the package/individual files.
+* Run `npm publish` to publish the package to Github's registry.
+* Draft a new release in the Github [repo](https://github.com/user-interviews/ui-design-system/releases).
+* Use the version number from package.json in the "Tag version" field.
+* Run `git log $(git describe --tags --abbrev=0)..HEAD --oneline` to get a list of all commits since the latest release and copy these into the "Describe this release" field.
+* Upload the binary that was created from running `npm pack`.
+* Publish release.